soujanyapatra/dev-guardrail/packages/core/README.md

 ## Extensibility

-DevGuard has a plugin architecture for adding custom checks:
+dev-guardrail has a plugin architecture for adding custom checks:

 ```typescript
 import { Plugin, BaseCheck } from 'dev-guardrail';